BenjaminBruenau/RuettelReport/README.md

 [![codecov](https://codecov.io/gh/BenjaminBruenau/RuettelReport/graph/badge.svg?token=7OKGD5WV2H)](https://codecov.io/gh/BenjaminBruenau/RuettelReport)

+## !Important!

+As of 21.2.2023 our test-period for Google Cloud has expired, meaning our Artifact Repositories for both develop and production are no longer accessible.
+To setup and run/deploy the application the artifacts need to be released to an own registry (e.g. by changing the action environment variables for `GCLOUD_REGION`, `GAR_LOCATION` and `PROJECT_ID`).
+The values for `image.repository` in the [ruettel-chart](.helm/ruettel-chart/values.yaml) or the [ruettel-chart-local-values.yaml](.helm/ruettel-chart-local-values.yaml) then need to be adjusted accordingly.

-## Local Setup Guide
+## Setup Guide
 **(with local Postgres DB for FusionAuth)**

+To setup the application in Google Cloud with FusionAuth using a GCloud SQL DB see [this](# CloudSQL for FusionAuth Guide).

-This setup flow is also usable for a deployment to the Kubernetes Engine of a Cloud Provider, the kubeconfig only needs to point to the K8s Cluster in the Cloud.
+This setup flow is also suitable for a deployment to the Kubernetes Engine of a Cloud Provider, the kubeconfig only needs to point to the K8s Cluster in the Cloud.
 ### Clone Project